 (Updates with settlement prices in eighth paragraph.)

-Aug.
-23 (Bloomberg) -- West Texas Intermediate crude will probably decline next week on speculation that demand from refineries will drop with the end of the peak-demand summer driving season, a Bloomberg survey showed.
+Jan.
+31 (Bloomberg) -- West Texas Intermediate crude will probably decline next week on concern that emerging economies will slow, curbing fuel demand, according to a Bloomberg survey.

-Twenty of 33 analysts, or 61 percent, forecast crude will decrease through Aug.
-30. Seven respondents, or 21 percent, predicted an increase and six said there would be no change.
-Last week, 54 percent of analysts forecast a dip.
+Seventeen of 31 analysts, or 55 percent, forecast crude will decrease through Feb.
+7. Eight respondents, or 26 percent, projected prices will gain, and six said there will be little change.
+Last week, 47 percent of analysts projected a drop.

 Bloomberg’s survey of oil analysts and traders, conducted